vitalii-komenda/Fun-fun-algorithms/README.md

-List of fun algorithms from various learning platforms ==
+List of fun fun algorithms from various learning platforms ==
 The purpose is to save my solutions for self improvement